Devxify/Devxify/src/content/jamstack-for-web.md

 JAMstack is still a new kid in the block.
 You can call it a work in progress thing too.
 Though its still not able to completely replace every other web development technology but we see a great future ahead.
 Make sure to keep your eyes on this and use wherever possible to develop performance-oriented web application.

-If you really likes the article the do share it with your friends and colleagues.
+If you really liked the article then do share it with your friends and colleagues.
 If you find a error or just want to do addition to this post then feel free to drop a message on [Twitter↗](https://twitter.com/devxify), also do follow us for quick updates.
 For weekly updates on web performance and optimization do subscribe to our newsletter.
 If you wish to support my work (which I do here for free) then you can do so by [buying me a coffee↗](https://www.buymeacoffee.com/Devxify) or two, I'll be thankful.

 <p style="text-align:center">
 <a href="https://www.buymeacoffee.com/Devxify" rel="noreferrer nofollow" target="_blank"><img alt="buy me a coffee" src="https://devstorage.b-cdn.net/bmc.svg"></a>